B-Jones-RFD/sppyte/README.md

 - OData Parameters: Methods like get_contents and list_contents accept any OData parameters via params (e.g., $select, $filter, $orderby, $top).
 See [the docs](https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins/use-odata-query-operations-in-sharepoint-rest-requests#odata-query-operators-supported-in-the-sharepoint-rest-service) for supported OData params.
 - HTTP request errors are passed through from the requests library unhandled for transparency.
 See [the docs](https://requests.readthedocs.io/en/latest/user/quickstart/#errors-and-exceptions) for more information.
-- SharePoint limits list responses to 100 records by default.
+- SharePoint limits list response record counts by default.
 Use the $top OData param for larger response counts.

 ## Contributing